-The fall in crude oil futures was mostly due to trimming of positions by traders, in line with weak global cues, analysts said.
+Analysts said the fall in crude oil futures was mostly due to trimming of positions by traders amid weak global cues.